When you find work

 You can estimate the effect of your earnings using the calculator application for unemployment benefits.

 If you have incidental or part-time earnings while unemployed, you should report them to Kela.
-Your earnings are coordinated with the unemployment benefit.
+The unemployment benefit is adjusted to your earnings.
 The benefit is paid every four weeks.
-This is called the review period.
+This is called the adjustment period.
+Income from part-time self-employment must also be reported to Kela.
+Any unemployment benefit you get is adjusted to such income.

-The unemployment benefit can also be paid per calendar month if you have a part-time job where tha wage is paid once a month.
+The unemployment benefit can also be paid per calendar month if you have a part-time job where the wage is paid once a month.

 The basic rule is that each euro of earned income decreases the unemployment benefit by 50 cents.
 Counted as earned income are such payments as wages and other monetary compensations, taxable reimbursements of expenses, fringe benefits, etc.